 The marketing and distribution sector of the aviation industry has been profoundly affected by the emergence and penetration of Internet technologies in recent years.
 There has been a clear shift away from off-line sources (physical travel agents and airline ticketing offices) to online sources (internet sales, online travel agents and aggregator websites).
 There has also been some shift away from intermediaries (GDSs and traditional travel agents) to direct sales (airline websites, online travel agents and search engines linked to supplier websites), although globally GDS based distribution channels still sell roughly 60% of airline industry revenues, representing 50% of tickets.
-These two major trends toward new distribution channels have been largely enabled by the
+These two major trends toward new distribution channels have been largely enabled by the penetration and wide adoption of the Internet.
+This has provided unprecedented transparency in the price of airline services, including prices of ancillary service (e.g., via airline websites) and unprecedented customisation of services to traveller preferences.
+Today an online traveller can see the entire choice of airline seats.

-&lt;sup>53 In Australia, the domestic terminals were originally developed exclusively by the two domestic carriers, Ansett and Australian (which later was merged into international carrier Qantas).
+12 In Australia, the domestic terminals were originally developed exclusively by the two domestic carriers, Ansett and Australian (which later was merged into international carrier Qantas).
 New entrants in the Australian domestic market experienced difficulty accessing terminal space controlled by the two carriers, with some failures of entrant carriers attributed, at least in part, to inability to obtain access to terminal services.
 With the failure of Ansett, all the operators of major Australian airports acquired the Ansett terminals, establishing a regime of airport-controlled access to terminal facilities for carriers competing with Qantas.
 The government of Australia has also subsequently established a broad infrastructure access regime under which incumbent airlines could be forced to grant access to terminal facilities to competing airlines.

-&lt;sup>54 There is an issue of redistribution of benefits for airports currently using single till pricing policies.
+13 There is an issue of redistribution of benefits for airports currently using single till pricing policies.
 With the single till, airport profits from terminal based non-aeronautical services are shared, with a lag, with all carriers (potentially including all-cargo carriers).
 With vertical integration, these profits would accrue to vertically integrated airline(s).
 One solution would be to design the policy so that the access price for competing airlines shares some of the non-aeronautical profits.